Arcana/node-dota2/README.md

 Sends a message to the Game Coordinator requesting `matchId`'s match details.
 Provide a callback or listen for `matchData` event for Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

+Note:  There is a server-side rate-limit of 100 requests per 24 hours on this method.

 #### matchmakingStatsRequest()

 Sends a message to the Game Coordinator requesting some matchmaking stats.
 Listen for the `matchmakingStatsData` event for the Game Coordinator's response (cannot take a callback because of Steam's backend, or RJackson's incompetence; not sure which).
 Rqeuired the GC to be ready (listen for the `ready` event before calling).